 You can also add trim to either match or contrast with the fabric of your shade.

 Bedside Table: 20cm or 30cm drum shades work well.
-If you have the space, 40cm shades look fabulous but you need a decent sized room to pull this off.
-They make a great statement though.
+If you have the space, 40cm shades look fabulous but you need a decent sized room and a bog bedside table.

 Table Lamp: 30cm or 40cm.
 If you don’t have the space in your bedroom for the 40cm shade, they look great as a table lamp.
 The smaller 30cm size also works well if you have a smaller base or smaller space to work with.

 Floor Lamp: 40cm, 45cm or 50cm.
 The 50cm shade looks good with a slimline height.
 Keep it short and it looks very sleek.

 Pendant: If you are only having 1 then you can go large.
-40cm, 45cm or 50cm will work and if the room is big enough you can go up to 70cm.
+40cm, 45cm or 50cm will work.

 We stock rings in 15cm, 20cm, 25cm, 30cm, 35cm, 40cm, 45cm and 50cm diameters.